 The type of services permitted under the ElderChoices Waiver are specifically chosen to increase the ability of the recipient to live on their own or with family caregivers.
 Services such as adult day care and respite care enable the primary caregivers to work and avoid burn-out.
 Services such as chore and homemaker decreases the individual's dependence on family members.

-In addition to being at least 65 years old and an Arkansas state resident, applicants must require nursing home care and be willing to live at home and receive care and support in that location.
+In addition to being at least 65 years old and an Arkansas state resident, applicants must require nursing home care and be willing to live at home and receive care and support there.
 There are also financial considerations with regards to eligibility.
 This is a Medicaid waiver and as such persons interested in ElderChoices must be eligible for Arkansas long term care Medicaid.

-Arkansas Medicaid Income Limits - In 2013, the monthly income limit for unmarried or widowed applicants is $2,130.
-Married applicants can distribute a certain portion of their joint income to his or her spouse provided they are not applying for Medicaid as well.
+Arkansas Medicaid Income Limits - In 2014, the monthly income limit for unmarried or widowed applicants is $2,163.
+Married applicants can distribute a certain portion of their joint income which is over that amount to their spouse provided they are not applying for Medicaid as well.

-Arkansas Medicaid Asset Limits - The 2013 asset limit is $2,000 for an individual.
-For a married couple with a single applicant, the non-applicant can have up to $115,920 in addition to the applicant's $2,000.
+Arkansas Medicaid Asset Limits - The 2014 asset limit is $2,000 for an individual.
+For a married couple with a single applicant, the non-applicant can have up to $117,240 in addition to the applicant's $2,000.
 Certain assets are not included when placing a value on their total resources, such as the home and vehicle.

 Persons whose are financially ineligible to receive Arkansas Medicaid but cannot afford their cost of care might consider retaining a Medicaid planning professional to help them re-allocate their financial resources into trusts and non-countable assets to allow them to qualify for services.